Game and Tournament Rules

 Fielding

-• Each team may have 9 fielders.
+• Each team may have 9 fielders, which must include a catcher.

 • Because the offense supplies the pitcher, having 4 outfielders (or more) is permitted.